ki94mach/SpeakToDo/README.md

    - Ensure the API key has access to GPT and Whisper models

 4. **Voice processing fails**

    - Check that the audio file format is supported
    - Ensure the voice message is clear and audible
    - Try with shorter voice messages (under 2 minutes)

+5. **"Couldn't find ffmpeg" warning**
+   - Install FFmpeg following the installation instructions above
+   - On Windows, ensure FFmpeg is added to your system PATH
+   - Restart your terminal/command prompt after installation
+   - Test FFmpeg installation by running `ffmpeg -version` in terminal

 ### Logs